joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 00000040: aaaa 8a22 30a6 e9d8 2319 635e 2c12 40c9  ..."0...#.c^,.@.
 ```

-I couldn't find any official Apple documentation on this, but `bvx2` appears to be a [magic number](https://en.wikipedia.org/wiki/List_of_file_signatures) for the LZFSE compression format.
-We can confirm this by crafting a `dd` command to skip the first 28 bytes (the header) and then pipe the rest of the file into `lzfse` for decompression:
+I couldn't find any official Apple documentation on this, but 28 bytes into the header, we see `bvx2` which appears to be a [magic number](https://en.wikipedia.org/wiki/List_of_file_signatures) for the LZFSE compression format.
+We can confirm this by crafting a `dd` command that skips the header and pipes the rest of the file into `lzfse` for decompression:

 ```bash command
 dd if=/System/Library/PrivateFrameworks/CoreSceneUnderstanding.framework/Versions/A/Resources/scenenet_v5_custom_classifiers/SafetyNetLight/SafetyNetLight_v1.1.0/SafetyNetLight_v1.1.0_vx6zphgfsp_15880_safetynet_quant.espresso.net bs=1 skip=28 2>/dev/null | lzfse -decode -o safetynet.espresso.net.json